Skip Breadcrumb Links

 If you or anyone you know is a victim of elder abuse, contact the police or hospital.
 You can find emergency telephone numbers the front of your local telephone book.
 You can also call the Senior Safety Line at 1-866-299-1011.

 Settlement agencies can also help you.
-To find help in your area, go to Services Near Me.
+To find help, go to Services Near Me and search for "settlement services" or "seniors" in your area.

 For More Information